Dr. Diane®‘s Post Concussion Syndrome Treatments

 Psychotherapy can help to pinpoint and alleviate depression, which can precede or accompany chronic headaches.
 Cognitive-Behavioral Therapy (CBT) helps you cope with the changes in your life and find ways of dealing with headaches.
 Dr. Diane® is a licensed Psychologist and is a provider of these services.

 The hands-on techniques of physical therapy, including Cranial Sacral therapy, massage, and stretching exercises, can be effective against headaches.
-Joan Flynn is our Physical Therapist on the Brain Health Expert Team.
+Anthony Percoco is our Physical Therapist on the Brain Health Expert Team.
 She is also trained in Cranial Sacral therapy.

 Water therapy and ultrasound techniques are similarly helpful.
 Dr. Igor Burdneko, Ph.
 D is on our Brain Health Team of Experts.
 He revolutionized water therapy with his Burdenko Method.